anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_10.md

 tabulate cat_api12
 ```

 Let's do something a little bit different know.
-We want to generate a dichotomous variable in which the value 0 will represent
-schools the percentage of parents that have college and gran school degree is less than 50% and 1 will represent those schools in which at least 50% of the parents have college or gran school degrees.
+We want to generate a dichotomous variable in which the value 0 will represent schools the percentage of parents that have college and grad school degree is less than 50% and 1 will represent those schools in which at least 50% of the parents have college or grad school degrees.

 First, let's generate our new variable.
 It will contain only missing values.